f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab4.rst

          ]
       }

 #.
-If you didn't get a chance to copy the **id** value of the inspection service earlier, or want to add additional inspection services to this service chain, the inspection services and their respective **id** values can be obtained with the following API call:
+If you didn't get a chance to copy the **id** value of the Inspection Service earlier, or want to add additional inspection services to this service chain, the Inspection Services and their respective **id** values can be obtained with the following API call:

    .. code-block:: text